 Caroline Fiennes founded and directs Giving Evidence.
 She is one of the few people whose work has appeared in both OK!
 Magazine and the scientific journal Nature.
 A recognised expert in philanthropy, she is a Visiting Fellow at Cambridge University, and for three years wrote the ‘how to give it’ column in the Financial Times, and has advised many donors over many years.
-She often speaks at conferences and in the press, and is on boards of The Cochrane Collaboration (specifically Evidence Aid ), The Life You Can Save founded by ethicist Peter Singer, and the (amazing) Flemish Red Cross.
+She often speaks at conferences and in the press, and is on boards of The Cochrane Collaboration (specifically Evidence Aid ), The Life You Can Save founded by ethicist Peter Singer, the (amazing) Flemish Red Cross, and ID Insight.
 She has worked with J-PAL at MIT and with its sister organisation Innovations for Poverty Action.
 She is described by Nobel Laureate Richard Thaler as “charmingly disruptive” 🙂

 “Caroline Fiennes is a great source of advice about charitable giving.
 She’s helped Eurostar become effective very rapidly” – Eurostar CEO